-As Innovation Law Lab's Deputy Director of Operations, Ben is a tinkerer in constant pursuit of civic betterment.
+As Innovation Law Lab's Director of Logistics, Ben is a tinkerer in constant pursuit of civic betterment.
 With a background in international development and hospitality, coupled with a lifelong commitment to the service of marginalized populations, Ben strives to meet people where they are - building trust to empower change.
 A coach, a cook, a runner and a rabble-rouser.

 Meet Jordan Cunnings

 Jordan Cunnings is an attorney and Legal Director of Innovation Law Lab.
 Previously, Jordan represented immigrants in detention centers throughout Southern California as an Equal Justice Works Fellow at Public Counsel.
 She also clerked for the Ninth Circuit Court of Appeals.
 Jordan is a proud graduate of UCLA School of Law and its David J. Epstein Program in Public Interest Law and Policy, and is thrilled to have the opportunity to work for immigrant rights in her home state of Oregon.

 Tess Hellgren is an attorney and the Director of Legal Advocacy at Innovation Law Lab.
 She is passionate about using legal tools to advance and advocate for the rights and well-being of immigrants and their families, including the right to seek asylum.
 Tess is counsel or class counsel in federal litigation including cases challenging the unlawful implementation of the Remain in Mexico policy; the abuse and rights violations of Haitian asylum seekers in Del Rio, Texas; and unlawful restrictions on the U.S. visa system.
 Tess received her J.D. magna cum laude from Harvard Law School, where she represented asylum seekers through the Harvard Immigration and Refugee Clinic and co-directed the student-run Removal Defense Project.